for a healthy & resilient future

 This film, produced by WWF and CBD, was presented at the UN 14th Conference of the Parties to the Convention on Biological Diversity (COP14) that took place in Sharm El-Sheikh in Egypt from the 14 - 29 November 2018.

-This website will be regularly updated following COP 14 and in the lead up to 2020.
+This website will be further updated following COP 14, in the lead up to 2020.

-Come back often for more or subscribe to our updates!
+Come back often for more on health in the post-2020 Global Biodiversity Framework or subscribe to our updates!